-IMPORTANT: We will be taking our first exam on Thursday, February 16th in lab.
+IMPORTANT: We will be taking our first exam on Thursday, February 15th in lab.
 I will provide you with a non-graphing calculator; you may not use your own.
+Remember that there will be randomized seating at the exam.
+Wait until the names have been laid out before taking a seat in Gulick 2000.

 Below are listed some of the types of problems that may appear on the exam.
 After many of them are suggested practice problems from the review sections of Chapter 1 (pgs.
 51-53) and Chapter 2 (pgs.
 123-125).
 Remember that you can always try problems I did not assign from the sections as well.
+Your Extra Fun sheets give you many practice problems as well!